A party fit for The King

-Every year, 30,000 people are granted the honour of joining The Queen at a Royal Garden Party.
+Every year, 30,000 people are granted the honour of joining The King at a Royal Garden Party.

 Taking place three times a year at Buckingham Palace and once at Holyroodhouse in Edinburgh, the events welcome deserving people from all walks of life to enjoy the hospitality of the Royal Family.